Hvaheterdu/routing-operation/README.md

 # Router operations

-This repo is my solution to the mandatory assignment in the subject IN2140 - Introduction to operating systems and data communication at the University of Oslo.
-This mandatory assignment was related to making router operations more effective on campus.
+This repo is my solution to the mandatory assignment in the subject _IN2140 - Introduction to operating systems and data communication_ at the University of Oslo.
+This mandatory assignment was related to making router operations more effective.
 The program has been implemented in C.

 ## How to run

-In the Makefile, there are a variety of calls that can be made to run two example files.
+In the Makefile, there are a variety of calls that can be made to run the two example files.

 First, run